Shchedryk (song): Origin

-With the introduction of Christianity to Ukraine, the celebration of the New Year was moved from March to January and "Shchedryk" became associated with the Feast of Epiphany, also known in Ukrainian as Shchedryi vechir, January 18 in the Julian calendar.
-It was originally sung on the night of January 13, New Year's Eve in the Julian Calendar (December 31 Old Style), which is Shchedryi vechir.
+With the introduction of Christianity to Ukraine, the celebration of the New Year was moved from March to January and "Shchedryk" became associated with the Feast of Epiphany, also known in Ukrainian as Shchedryi vechir.
+The song was then sung on the night of New Year's Eve in the Julian Calendar (corresponding to 13 January on the Gregorian Calendar), which is Shchedryi vechir.
 In modern Ukraine, the song is again sung on the eve of the Julian New Year (January 13).
 The folk melody was one of many "well-wishing songs" performed across Ukraine on 13 January, often by girls who went singing from house to house, and were given treats.

 Composition by Leontovych

 The conductor Alexander Koshetz commissioned the Ukrainian composer and teacher to write a song based on Ukrainian folk melodies for a Christmas concert.
-Using the four notes and the original folk lyrics of a well-wishing song he found in an anthology of Ukrainian folk melodies, Leontovich created a new choral work.
-The four-note melody over a minor third of the chant was used by as an ostinato theme in several arrangements Leontovich composed.
+Using the four notes and the original folk lyrics of a well-wishing song he found in an anthology of Ukrainian folk melodies, Leontovych created a new choral work.
+The four-note melody over a minor third of the chant was used by him as an ostinato theme in several arrangements Leontovych composed.
 "Shchedryk" is the most famous of all his songs.

-"Shchedryk" is generally said to have been first performed by students at Kyiv University on 25 December 1916.
-However, it was first performed on 29 December 1916 in the Kyiv Merchants' Assembly Hall, now part of the National Philharmonic of Ukraine.
+"Shchedryk" is incorrectly said to have been first performed by students at Kyiv University on 25 December 1916.
+However, the song was first performed on 29 December 1916 in the Kyiv Merchants' Assembly Hall, now part of the National Philharmonic of Ukraine.
 The arrangement for an a cappella mixed voice choir was popularised by the Ukrainian Republic Capella directed by Koshetz when it toured Europe in 1920 and 1921 under the auspices of the newly independent Ukrainian government, with the task of promoting Ukrainian music abroad.
-The chorus performed over 1000 concerts in Europe and North and South America.
+The chorus performed more than 1000 concerts in Europe, North America, and South America.
 The first recording was made in New York in October 1922 for Brunswick Records.

 "Carol of the Bells"

 After "Shchedryk" was performed by Alexander Koshetz's Ukrainian National Chorus for the first time at Carnegie Hall 5 October, 1922, the song was adapted as an English Christmas carol, "Carol of the Bells", by the American composer and educator Peter J. Wilhousky of NBC Radio.
-Wilhousky copyrighted and published his new lyrics—which were not based on the Ukrainian lyrics—in 1936.
+Wilhousky published and copyrighted his new lyrics—which were not based on the Ukrainian lyrics—in 1936.
 In the late 1930s, a number of Wilhousky's choirs began to perform his arrangement of the song at Christmas.
-The song became popular in the English-speaking world, where it became strongly associated with Christmas.
+Thereafter, the song became popular in the English-speaking world, where it became strongly associated with Christmas.